Rights-of-way

 Locating the right-of-way on your property

-To look up where the right-of-way is located on your property, use the myProperty map link.
-Enter your property address to locate an aerial view of your home.
+Use the myProperty map to look up where the right-of-way is located on your property.
+Enter your property address for an aerial view of your home.
 White dotted lines indicate a utility right-of-way on your property.
 If you only see a light grey line, there is a road right-of-way, but no utility right-of-way.
+Go to our FAQ for more information.

 Road versus utility right-of-way